simonqhughes/mevo_mv/config_store/doc/design/configuration_store_requirements.md

 ##### REQ-1.07-SKVS-R: CS Stores Binary Blobs
-The CS must support services so that other components can implement more complex storage types other than a binary blob e.g. by wrapping the underlying CS {key, value} tuple object with addition type information.
+The CS must support services so that other components can implement more complex storage types other than a binary blob e.g. by wrapping the underlying CS {key, value} tuple with additional type information.

 ##### REQ-1.08-SKVS-R: CS Key Structure as Name Strings